NTP, Inc.: Patent licenses

-NTP licensed its mobile email patents to Visto, Nokia, Good Technology, RIM and RIM's partners.
+NTP licensed its mobile email patents to Visto, Nokia, Good Technology, RIM, and RIM's partners.
 The RIM license agreement was part of an overall settlement of a patent infringement lawsuit brought by NTP against RIM (see below).

 NTP attempted to license to Palm, Inc., but license negotiations have broken down.
 On November 6, 2006, NTP announced that it had filed a patent infringement lawsuit against Palm, Inc. in response to the breakdown in licensing talks.
 However, on March 22, 2007, United States District Court Judge James R. Spencer (Eastern Division of Virginia, Richmond Division) granted a stay of proceedings in the NTP's lawsuit against Palm, Inc. Judge Spencer also granted Palm's motion to strike from the complaint NTP's allegation of wrongdoing at the U.S. Patent and Trademark Office.

 In September 2007, NTP filed patent infringement lawsuits against several large telecommunications companies including AT&T, Sprint Nextel, T-Mobile, and Verizon Wireless.
 It asserted the same patents that it asserted against RIM.
 The cases have not yet been settled.
-The case was stayed pending the outcome of the re-examination.

 In 2006, the New York Times reported that Geoff Goodfellow, a former Silicon valley entrepreneur who developed and commercialized wireless push email, was reportedly paid $4,000 per day in "hush money" to withhold information that could have potentially invalidated the claims in the NTP v.
 RIM lawsuit.